agarwav/Design-Patterns/README.md

 Design Patterns Implementations
 =======

-This project contains the implementations of *Design Patterns* as given **Head First Design Patterns**.
+This project contains the implementations of *Design Patterns* as given in **Head First Design Patterns**.

 Members
 -----------